Ultronomix/docs/project-1-requirements.md

 ### Functional Requirements

-- An new employee or new finance manager can request registration with the system
-- An admin user can approve or deny new registration requests
+- An admin user can insert and update new employees and new finance managers
 - A registered employee can authenticate with the system by providing valid credentials
 - An authenticated employee can view and manage their pending reimbursement requests
 - An authenticated employee can view their reimbursement request history (sortable and filterable)